• Skip to primary navigation

 It has a mild flavor and a firm, yet moist, texture.

-When cooked, zucchini will release some of its water content, so it is often used as a substitution for mushrooms in recipes.
+When cooked, zucchini will release some of its water content, so it is often used as a substitution for mushrooms in recipes - see zucchini substitution ideas for mushrooms for more options.

 To substitute zucchini for mushrooms, simply rinse the zucchini and slice it into thin strips.